Distributed formation maneuver control by manipulating the complex Laplacian: Shape maneuvering

 We can stack (\ref{eq: vbi}) for all the agents and arrive at the following compact form

 where ${^b}v_f \in \mathbb{C}^n$ is the stacked vector with all the desired agents' velocities.
-In fact, in order to keep a formation invariant in $\mathcal{S}$, we can split ${^b}v_f$ into the three terms as in Figure \ref{fig: velcom}, i.e.,
+In fact, in order to keep a formation invariant in $\mathcal{S}$, we can split ${^b}v_f$ into the four terms as in Figure \ref{fig: velcom}, i.e.,

-where $v^*\in\mathbb{C}$ accounts for the common translational velocity in \emph{distance units}/sec, $a\in\mathbb{R}$ sets whether the formation grows or contracts in \emph{current size}/sec, and $\omega\in\mathbb{R}$ sets the angular speed in radians/sec.
-Likewise, we can split (\ref{eq: vf}) into three terms, namely
+where $v_{\{x,y\}}^*\in\mathbb{C}$ account for the common (horizontal and vertical) translational velocity in \emph{distance units}/sec, $a\in\mathbb{R}$ sets whether the formation grows or contracts in \emph{current size}/sec, and $\omega\in\mathbb{R}$ sets the angular speed in radians/sec.
+Likewise, we can split $M$ in (\ref{eq: vf}) into four terms, namely